 How to reach

-By Air: Chandigarh International Airport is the nearest airport about 12km from the city.
+Flights to Chandigarh: Chandigarh International Airport is the nearest airport about 12km from the city.
 IndiGo operates non-stop weekly flights between Chandigarh and Bengaluru, Mumbai, Kolkata, Delhi, Dubai, Hyderabad and Srinagar.
-You can also reach Chandigarh by taking a flight to Delhi (262km away) and the travelling by road using bus or cabs.
-IndiGo operates more than 150 daily flights between Delhi and other key destinations in the country and abroad.
+You can also reach Chandigarh by taking a flight to Delhi (262km away) and travelling by road using bus or cabs.
+IndiGo operates more than 150 daily flights from Chandigarh to a range of destinations in the country and abroad.

-Getting around: Chandigarh boast of a good network of bus services provided by The Chandigarh Transport Undertaking (CTU).
+Getting around/local transport in Chandigarh: Chandigarh boasts a good network of bus services provided by The Chandigarh Transport Undertaking (CTU).
 Rental cars and app-based taxi services like Ola and Uber are the other common means of transportation to move around the city.

 This is the best place to have butter chicken when in Chandigarh.
 The aloo paratha drenched in desi butter, the keema kaleji and the missi roti are all bestsellers.